17ms/yuan/README.md

       display: Optional name shown in tooltips, defaults to capitalized name

   # List of displayed items (e.g. software projects)
-  # Summaries longer than 145 characters will be truncated.
   itemDisplays:
     - name: Example project
       url: "#"